The Sign of Four - Part Ten

 Okay, okay.
 Um, this this

-fine, this this is fine.
-Um, there you go, Aurora.
+Um, there you go.
+Aurora.

-not you.
-What you stay here.
+Not you.
+What?
+You stay here.

 Sorry, why?
 I don't want to be outnumbered.